 Hearing and Balance

-Hearing loss is one of the most common birth defects.
-Approximately one in 500 newborns suffers from significant hearing impairment.
-In addition, once mechanosensory hair cells in the inner ear are damaged and lost by any of a variety of reasons, such as aging and loud noises, they never regenerate.
-A majority of sensorineural hearing loss is permanent and significantly affects the sufferer’s quality of life.
+Causes of hearing loss can include aging, ototoxic drugs, noise exposure, head trauma, infection, genetic conditions.
+Once mechanosensory hair cells in the inner ear are damaged and lost by any of a variety of reasons they never regenerate.
+A majority of sensorineural hearing loss is permanent and significantly affects the patient’s quality of life.
 Research indicates that people with hearing loss have higher rates of depression, social isolation and cognitive decline.

 Michael Johns, III, MD